angrybayblade/image_search/README.md

 ```
 Then open http://localhost:8080 on your browser.

-> Search engine architecture uses a auto encoder to encode images into a 128-D vectors and clusters them using KMeans.
+> <div style="color:#333"> Search engine architecture uses a auto encoder to encode images into a 128-D vectors and clusters them using KMeans.</div>

-> When querying an image image is fed into the autoencoder which returns a 128-D vector, the vector is used to find which cluster the image belongs to and then some of the images from the cluster are fetched as result.
+> <div style="color:#333">When querying an image image is fed into the autoencoder which returns a 128-D vector, the vector is used to find which cluster the image belongs to and then some of the images from the cluster are fetched as result.</div>

 ### Auto-Encoders Used In Search Engine